nathanfieldsteel/nathanfieldsteel.github.io/_posts/2022-05-26-Primality-Testing-in-Ocaml-II.md

 ---
 layout: post
-title: Primality Testing in OCaml - Part II
+title: Primality testing in OCaml - part II
 synopsis: This is the second in a series of posts about implementing primality tests in <a href = https://ocaml.org>OCaml</a>.
 In the first post, we implemented a naïve Euler seive.
 In this post we'll think about something a little bit more sophisticated&#x3A; the <a href=https://en.wikipedia.org/wiki/Miller–Rabin_primality_test>Miller-Rabin primality test</a>.
 ---